 From June 2004 through February 28, 2006, a joint project with the YN and Washington Department of Fish & Wildlife (WDFW) assessed immigration to the Klickitat River at the Lyle Falls fish trap.
 These data were jointly managed by WDFW and YN.
 WDFW's project ended on February 28, 2006.
 Future operation of the Lyle Adult Trap will be accomplished by the YKFP.
 The KDSM worked with the Klickitat M&E Biologist to model and build a database for the Lyle Adult Trap data.
 This database will be stored at the KFO.
-Each time data in this database is updated, a query will run to update a database table on the YKFP web server.
+At such time as we are able to secure adequate bandwidth, each time data in this database is updated, a query will run to update a database table on the YKFP web server.
+Until adequate bandwidth becomes available, the web table will be updated manually as time and manpower permit.
 Automated scripts are being developed to graphically present this data on the web.